Pokeyi/VRC-Omni-Action/README.md

 ![Omni-Action](P_OmniAction.png)

 ## Overview
 Omni-Action is a single configurable UdonSharp behaviour that can be used for a growing multitude of VRChat world interactions and game-logic functions.
 It is intended to be efficient and relatively simple to use without the need for any additional editor scripts or dependencies outside of UdonSharp.
-All configuration including networking and event routing can be done within the Inspector tab without the need for any programming knowledge.
+All configuration including networking and event routing can be done within the Unity Inspector tab without the need for any programming knowledge.
 That said, the source code is cleanly-organized and commented in the hopes of also being a good learning tool, and there are few limitations imposed on the level of complexity you can achieve.

 ### Requirements
 Errors regarding functions not being exposed likely mean you need an updated version of the SDK or UdonSharp.